Online Algorithms and Policies Using Adaptive and Machine Learning Approaches: Introduction

 \section{Introduction}

-This paper deals with two objectives in the study of a dynamic system subject to parametric uncertainties, the first of which is real-time control and the second is to learn the uncertainties.
-Methods for realizing these goals abound in the controls community, examples of which include adaptive control \cite{Narendra05, Ioannou1996, Sastry_1989, Slotine1991, Krstic1995, Ast07, Guay2003}, robust control \cite{Zhou96}, model-predictive control \cite{Hew20, Rawlings2017}, and sliding-mode control \cite{Utk13}.
-A more recent entrant into this area is reinforcement learning (RL), a subfield of Machine Learning (ML), which has been proposed for the development of control policies for complex systems and environments \cite{Recht2019,Ber96,Sut18, Vidyasagar2020, Wat92}.
-The second goal has also been addressed by the control community in the case when the uncertainties are parametric in nature \cite{Ljung_1987, Goodwin_1984, Astrom_1995} with a focus on deriving accurate estimates of parameters, states, and outputs using underlying dynamic models.

-The field of adaptive control (AC) has always included as a central element in its design a parametric learning component.
-With the goal of controlling a dynamic system with parametric uncertainties, an adaptive control solution determines a control input that explicitly includes a parameter estimate.
-This estimate is recursively adjusted using all available data in real-time so as to converge to its true value.
-The overall goals of the adaptive system are to guarantee that the control input results in the closed-loop adaptive system having globally bounded solutions and to learn the true parameters.
-With adaptation to parametric uncertainties as the mechanism of the controller, robustness to nonparametric uncertainties such as disturbances and unmodeled dynamics have been ensured through the use of regularization and persistent excitation\cite{Narendra_1986,Hussain_2017}.
-The field of model-free RL, on the other hand, has as its goal the determination of a sequence of inputs that drives a dynamical system to minimize a suitable objective with minimal knowledge of the system model.
-The central structure of the RL solution revolves around a policy that is learned so as to maximize a desired reward \cite{Recht2019,Vidyasagar2020, Ber96,Wat92}.
+This paper considers the problem of real-time control and learning of a class of dynamic systems with parametric uncertainties using a combination of Adaptive Control (AC) and Reinforcement Learning (RL).
+Over the past seven decades, {the field of AC has focused on ensuring} global boundedness with asymptotic tracking, parameter learning with persistent excitation, and robustness to nonparametric uncertainties such as disturbances and unmodeled dynamics for a large class of {linear and} nonlinear dynamic systems \cite{Narendra05,Ioannou1996,Sastry_1989,Slotine1991,Krstic1995,Ast13,Ast07,Guay2003,hov2010,Narendra_1986,Hussain_2017}.
+The field of RL has focused on the determination of a sequence of inputs that drives a dynamical system to minimize a suitable objective with minimal knowledge of the system model.
+The central structure of the RL solution revolves around a policy that is learned so as to maximize a desired reward \cite{Recht2019,Ber96,Watkins92,Sutton1998}.